Tyger375/Tyger375/README.md

 ## Skills

-- Front-end development using HTML, CSS and Javascript<br>
+- Front-end development using HTML, CSS and Javascript/Typescript and Angular<br>
-- Back-end development using node.js and express, python and flask<br>
+- Back-end development using node.js and express, python and flask, C# and .Net Core<br>
-- I use firebase for my databases<br>
+- I use firebase for databases, authentications and storage<br>
-- I make videogames with Unity and C#, SFML and C++<br>
+- I make videogames with Unity and C#, SFML and C++, Godot and C++ (GDNative)<br>
 - Android development using Java/Kotlin and Android Studio<br>

 ## Links and socials